Ntsekees/Nahaiwa/grammar/src/morphology/contentives.md

 Slot 1, 3 and 4 are optional; the other ones are mandatory.

-However, the Role slot may further be subdivised into up to three further subslots when the word is inflected for certain syntactic functions (mainly functions others than that of main verb):
+However, the Role slot may further be subdivised into up to five further subslots when the word is inflected for certain syntactic functions (mainly functions others than that of main verb):

 ```
 ┌────┬───────┬──────────────────┐